Rules updated in 2019

 - Tactile illustrations, relief: Glued textures, thermoforming or embossing, fabric books accepted;

-- Text: When the book has text, it must be very legible in large print (minimum 16 pt.);
+- Text: When the book has text, it must be very legible in large print (minimum 16 pt.) and in braille;

-- Binding: The book must allow a total opening of the horizontal pages necessary for digital reading;
+- Binding: The book must be open flat for tactile reading;

 - Colors and contrasts: The use of strong and contrasting colors is desirable;